-Germany v Morocco
+Germany put six past World Cup debutants Morocco

 Post update

-Offside, Morocco Women.
-Fatima Tagnaout tries a through ball, but Rosella Ayane is caught offside.
+Offside, Germany.
+Laura Freigang tries a through ball, but Lea Schüller is caught offside.

 Post update